2025 Kyrgyz parliamentary election: Parliamentary dissolution

 By mid-September 2025, a group of deputies initiated a proposal for early self-dissolution of the Supreme Council.
 The initiative reportedly began around 15 September 2025 and gathered the 32 signatures required to trigger parliamentary consideration, with Speaker Nurlanbek Turgunbek uulu confirming receipt of the 32-deputy proposal and noted that its arguments were reasonable.
 The initiative group emphasized that holding the parliamentary elections alongside the presidential election in January 2027 would overburden the Central Election Commission and create logistical challenges.

 On 23 September 2025, the Committee on Constitutional Legislation, State Structure, Judicial and Legal Issues, and Rules of Procedure approved the proposal.
 By this time, debate over early dissolution had intensified.
 Central Election Commission (CEC) chairman Tynchynbek Shainazarov stated that the CEC was technically prepared to administer early elections should parliament adopt a decision on self-dissolution, emphasizing that the proximity of the 2026–2027 electoral cycle could create overlap and legal disputes.

 The proposal generated debate among deputies.
 Alliance faction leader Janar Akayev supported early dissolution, citing electoral administration concerns and the need to align parliamentary representation with the restructured administrative units.
 Other deputies, including Cholpon Sultanbekova, endorsed the measure to ensure the legislature reflected recent reforms.
 Critics, such as Iskhak Masaliev, argued that the initiative could indicate presidential influence and risk the independence of parliament.

 On 24 September 2025, the 7th convocation of the Supreme Council unanimously voted to dissolve itself for the first time in Kyrgyzstan's history.
 Out of 90 registered deputies, 89 attended the session, and 84 voted in favor, with no opposition.
 Turgunbek uulu confirmed the deputies acted independently and that the parliament would retain its powers until the next convocation.
 According to law, the president must call early elections within five days.
-On 30 September 2025, President Sadyr Japarov signed a decree setting the parliamentary elections for 30 November 2025, stating the decision was intended to maintain political stability, prevent overlap of electoral cycles, and provide the Central Election Commission adequate time to prepare, while assuring supervision of a fair and transparent vote.
+On 30 September 2025, President Sadyr Japarov signed a decree setting the parliamentary elections for 30 November 2025, stating the decision was intended to maintain political stability, prevent overlap of electoral cycles, and provide the CEC adequate time to prepare, while assuring supervision of a fair and transparent vote.